 Since the Program launched in 2011, retailers and dealers have been partners in helping California achieve its carpet recycling goals by collecting and remitting the Carpet Stewardship Assessment.
 For retailers or dealers, the assessment is charged by the Carpet Mills as an after-tax line item on all invoices for carpet sold or shipped into California.
 In turn, retailers and dealers are responsible for including the assessment as an after-tax line item on all consumer invoices for carpet sold in California at the point of sale.
-Carpet Mills remit the assessments collected from retailer/dealer sales on a quarterly basis to a third-party accounting firm.
+Carpet Mills have historically remitted the assessments collected from retailer/dealer sales on a quarterly basis to a third-party accounting firm.
+Beginning in May 2023, remittances will shift to a monthly schedule.
 Upon receipt, the Program manages these funds to support recycling of post-consumer carpet.
-When retailers and dealers are doing their part in remitting the assessment.
+When retailers and dealers pay Carpet Mill invoices that include this assessment, retailers and dealers are doing their part in remitting the assessment.